fimselamse/fimselamse.github.io/_posts/2023-03-21-drop-the-car.markdown

 ![timeseries]({{ page.time-series-plot}}){:width="100%"}

+The plot shows the average number of daily thefts on the y-axis and time on the x-axis.

 ### Hotspots of Crime - A 24-Hour Heatmap of Theft Incidents

-To provide a geographical perspective on theft occurrences in San Francisco, we have created an interactive heatmap that shows where most thefts are committed.
+To provide a geographical perspective on theft occurrences in San Francisco, I have created an interactive heatmap that shows where most thefts are committed.
 This map not only displays the city's crime hotspots but also illustrates the fluctuation of the number of occurences throughout the 24 hours of the day, revealing fascinating temporal insights into the theft problem in San Francisco.

 <iframe src="{{page.folium}}" width="100%" height="600px" frameborder="0">
     Sorry, your browser doesn't support iframes.